Sailing in Faroe Islands

 The islands in the northern part of the island group boast the steepest mountains in the archipelago.
 What you get here is wild rock face of basalt walls rising into the air like nowhere else.

-Three out of six islands in the northern region are linked together with embankments.
-So it if fairly easy to get from one island to the next.
+Three out of six islands in the northern region are linked together with causeways.
+So it super easy to get from one island to the next.

-This Guided Tour to the Northern Islands takes off in Tórshavn.
+This Guided Tour to the Northern Islands takes off in TĂłrshavn.
 From here you will head north while you immerse yourself in the untouched mountainscapes.

 You get a unique energy cruising in the striking landscapes.
 While it is tempting to get lost in these beautiful surrounding, the guide will make sure to keep you safe and sound at all times.
 This is the perfect way to get a good chat with a local and explore the nature.